Iceland at a Glance

 Thus, if a man named Erikur has a son called Sven, his name would be Sven Eriksson (the son of Erikur).
 However, these last names are not considered a major point of reference.
 When speaking of the president, for instance, Icelanders would call him by his full name but never by his last name only.
 There is only a small percentage of Icelanders with “regular” family names.

-Living in Iceland: Regions of Iceland
+Different Regions of Iceland

 Historically, people living in Iceland settled in one of the four farthings (landsfjórðungar) which received their names from the Cardinal directions.
 Farthings were administrative divisions which, in the early years of settlement, served the purpose of a local government in organizing regional assemblies and regional courts.
 Later, municipalities, counties, and independent cities replaced the farthings.